SidraOB/git_assignment/README.md

 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?

-While directly pussing to main branh is possible but we should use branching strategy.
+While directly pussing to main branch is possible but it is generally not a good practice to push changes directly into the main branch.
+We should use branching strategy.
 It promotes better practices in terms of code stability, collaboration, testing, and tracking changes.